 “It was a balance between taking what makes us who we are, and finding a way to modernize it with energy, life and confidence.”

 In 2013, the marketing team traveled to the airline’s namesake state to interview native artists.
-Their goal: modernize the Eskimo, while paying respect to all that he represents to the company and its people.
+Their goal: modernize the logo, while paying respect to all that he represents to the company and its people.

 “He’s a great ambassador,” said Perry Eaton, an Alutiiq artist consulted for the project.
 “I see that logo and that image as being extremely important as an ambassador for the indigenous people of Alaska.
 It’s a touchstone.”

-One new challenge unique to the digital age: the Eskimo of the 1990s was too detailed to render well online and on mobile devices.
+One new challenge unique to the digital age: the tail logo of the 1990s was too detailed to render well online and on mobile devices.
 The team smoothed and simplified his features and expanded his ruff to include pops of color.
 They gave the colors descriptive names to denote the places Alaska flies and the feelings the colors should evoke: “tropical green” for Hawai’i and Costa Rica and Alaska’s many international Mileage Plan destinations, and a palate of soothing blues: “breeze, midnight, atlas and calm.”